wp-plugins/triagis-security-evaluation/readme.txt

 Most Wordpress installations get hacked due to insecure folder permissions.
 World-writable (777) permissions invite other users to upload and access files to your server, making it highly vulnerable.

+= Future Versions =

+Planned for future versions is a dashboard widget with important information at a glance and additional security checks

 = Further Reading =
 For more info, check out the following articles and videos: